buildbot/buildbot/www/guanlecoja-ui/Readme.md

 The directive is transcluded.
 The childrens are included inside bootstrap3's ul.nav.navbar-nav.pull-right.
 It is made for contextual widgets like glNotification, or an authentication menu (not included).

+### glTopbarContextualActions

+Implements buttons on the topbar for implementing contextual actions.
+It automatically generate buttons given the configuration.
+The configuration is reset at each $state change.

+The directive takes no argument and is configured via `glTopbarContextualActionsService`

 ## Services
 ### glMenuServiceProvider